dilawar/PlotDigitizer/README.md

 plotdigitizer ./figures/trimmed.png -p 0,0 -p 10,0 -p 0,1
 ```

-We need three points (`-p` option) to map axes onto the images.
+We need at least three points (`-p` option) to map axes onto the images.
 In the example
 above, these are `0,0` (where x-axis and y-axis intesect) , `20,0` (a point on
 x-axis) and `0,1` (a point on y-axis).
 To map these points on the image, you
 will be asked to click on these points on the image. _Make sure to click in
 the same order and click on the points as precisely as you could.
 Any error in
-this step will propagate._
+this step will propagate._ If you don't have `0,0` in your image, you have to provide
+4 points: 2 on x-axis and 2 on y-axis.

-The data-points will be dumped to a csv file e.g., __`--output
+The data-points will be dumped to a csv file specified by __`--output
 /path/to/file.csv`__.

 If `--plot output.png` is passed, a plot of the extracted data-points will be